CambridgeDH/CDH-cookbook/beginner/python/lesson4-milestone-lesson.md

 5. Close the file.
 6. Repeat for each of your 30 essays.

-This is, essentially, a computer program, from start to finish.
-It automates a task that would perhaps waste time if attempted manually.
+This program would automate a task that would perhaps waste time if attempted manually.
 This convenience puts you ahead of many others who opt to do this the hard way by hand.

+By extension, say you have a more advanced textual analysis technique that you want to employ to study these essays further - you will still need to be able to iterate through the texts, as well as know enough code to understand the basics of how to apply the technique itself.
+These skills again apply here.
+This should reassure you that studying these basics indeed is a step towards your goals.

 The homework for this lesson is to follow a tutorial which helps you put your newfound skills together to write this program.
 You are encouraged to engage with it because it will help you understand how impactful a few simple coding concepts can be for your research.